 A lead assessor will need to be appointed to carry out/oversee or review your energy audits and overall ESOS assessment.
 Lead assessors can be employees or external contractors as long as they are members of an approved professional body register.

 When you are fully compliant submit your notification of compliance with the Environment Agency.

 It is important to keep an evidence pack showing how you have complied.

 How we can help

-001 Limited are currently working with a number of clients to determine a suitable strategy based on their requirements to either minimise the cost of compliance or to help measure their energy usage and to leverage ESOS to further increase energy savings across their organisation.
-For more details, please contact us direct
+001 Limited are currently working with a number of clients to determine a suitable strategy based on their requirements.
+To either minimise the cost of compliance or to help measure their energy usage.
+Thereby increasing energy savings across their organisation.
+For more details, please contact us direct here